Hebrew name: Eliezer

 On September 1, 1939, Germany invaded Poland, and on September 6, German forces occupied Kraków.
 Persecution of the Jewish population began soon after the German troops entered the city.
 In November 1939, all Jews 12 years or older were required to wear identifying armbands.
 In December the Germans carried out an extensive terror campaign in the Jewish neighborhoods of Kraków, aimed primarily at confiscating vast amounts of Jewish property.

 In May 1940, the Nazi occupation authority announced that Kraków should become the "cleanest" city in the General Government, and the Germans began expelling the Jews of Kraków to nearby towns.
 Of the more than 68,000 Jews in Kraków when the Germans invaded, only 15,000 workers and their families were permitted to remain, with all other Jews ordered out of the city, to be resettled into surrounding rural areas.
-In March 1941, the Kraków ghetto was built, and all Jews remaining in the city were forced to live within its walls.

-It took over six months for this card to finally reach its destination.
+It took more than six months for this card to finally reach its destination.
 However, the date of the reply (May 1942) is also surprising.
 The ghetto in Tuchow was established in June 1942, yet Leo and Frida were already in Tuchow in May of that year, if not earlier.
 Would the Germans have transferred Jews to another town without imprisoning them?

 This would be the last message Toni would receive from her parents, six simple words:

 May 11, 1942: "We are well (in good health), and so is aunt Margula".

 The message was sent using a special International Red Cross form used to communicate between German-occupied territories and countries at war with Nazi Germany, such as Great Britain and its mandatory territory Eretz Israel.
 These letters only allowed for few words, and mostly one form of wording: "We are well," details of names, "We hope you are also okay," and suchlike.